5 AI Tools for Solopreneurs (That Are Actually Useful)

 One of the best use cases I’ve found for generative AI is its ability to search within my own content.
 Whether it's your published content or your own notes, AI search is far more powerful than regular search at surfacing relevant information — or even answering questions, using only your own knowledge and not the entirety of the internet.

-Notion has AI built into the product, and it goes beyond search and Q&A. I personally use a note-taking app called Reflect and its search is immensely powerful.
+For Notion users, Notion AI is built into the product, and it goes beyond search and Q&A. I personally use a note-taking app called Reflect and its search is immensely powerful.
 It also surfaces related notes while I'm writing, finding things I may not have otherwise uncovered on my own.

 Within web searches, I'm increasingly turning to AI.
 I think Google search has degraded a lot over the years.
 Search results often how me content with the best search engine optimization, not necessarily the most helpful content.
 And Google's AI search results (now displaying at the top of many searches) are terrible and sometimes flat-out wrong (like telling people to eat rocks)